MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/boards/sprint-231-update.md

 ---
 author: ckanyika
 ms.author: ckanyika
-ms.date: 12/4/2023
+ms.date: 12/5/2023
 ms.topic: include
 ---

 ### Switch to Markdown or HTML on Comments

 A few months ago, we [introduced a private preview](/azure/devops/release-notes/2023/sprint-222-update#azure-boards-1) to enable Markdown for comments on work items, aiming to replace the existing HTML editor entirely.
-We received your feedback, expressing a preference for the existing editor and reservations adopting Markdown, we adjusted our approach.
+We've received your feedback, expressing a preference for the existing editor and reservations adopting Markdown, we adjusted our approach.
 Users now have the flexibility to switch between the HTML and Markdown editor at the comment level.

 > [!div class="mx-imgBorder"]